Welcome to Norrbotten's museum

 The collection consists of both unique and everyday objects that represent different eras.
 Through the objects, we get stories about the first people who lived here in the north, up to today's people.
 There is almost 11 years between the oldest and youngest objects.

-For those of you who want to see our object collections, we are happy to show them, either if you come alone or with a group.
-If there is something in particular you want to look at or delve into, we will do our best to help you.
+If you would like to see our collections of objects, we are happy to show them to you, either on your own or with a group.
+If there is something in particular you would like to look at or delve into, we will do our best to help you.

-If you want to book an appointment for a visit, you can contact us as follows:
+If you would like to book an appointment for a visit, you can contact us by:

-Do you have questions about objects or want to know more about something in our collections?
-You are welcome to get in touch in the following ways:
+Do you have questions about objects?
+Would you like to know more about something in our collections?
+Please contact us by:

 Norrbotten Museum's collections are a knowledge bank.
 To a large extent, it has been built up through gifts from individuals.

-I Norrbotten Museum's database Carlotta you can search for information about objects and photographs in our collections.
-We continuously update the database with images and information so that you can take part in the collection digitally.
+In the museum's database Carlotta, you can search for information about objects and photographs in our collections.
+We continuously update the database with images and information, so that you can explore the collection digitally.

-If you have more information about something in the database, you can write it in the comment field next to the object or photograph.
+Do you have more information about something in the database?
+Write it in the comments field next to the object or photograph.